maarten-pennings/d64viewer/README.md

 Directory entry notes
 - blocks is number of disk blocks (of 256 bytes) used by file first 2 bytes are not file content but form track/sector link to next block
-- filename is the name of teh file (max 16 chars, spaces allowed)
+- filename is the name of the file (max 16 chars, spaces allowed)
 - filetype
   - DEL: deleted (or not yet used)
   - SEQ: sequential (data) file